-The Office of Lead Hazard Control and Healthy Homes (OLHCHH) provides funds to state and local governments to develop cost-effective ways to reduce lead-based paint hazards.
-In addition, the office enforces HUD's lead-based paint regulations, provides public outreach and technical assistance, and conducts technical studies to help protect children and their families from health and safety hazards in the home.
+The Office of Lead Hazard Control and Healthy Homes (OLHCHH) prods for state and local government funds to develop cost-effective ways to reduce lead-based paint hazards.
+In addition, the office enforces HUD's lead-based paint regulations, provides public outreach and technical assistance and conducts technical studies to help protect children and their families from health and safety hazards in the home.

 - *NEW* HUD’s 2022 Lead Hazard Reduction grant notice, offering $520 million to state and local governments, has been posted.
 More information and how to apply.

 - *NEW* HUD’s 2022 Lead and Healthy Homes Technical Studies grant notice, offering $7 million to state, local & tribal governments, colleges, nonprofits & for-profits, has been posted.
 More information and how to apply.

 - The Massachusettes Department of Public Health - ROAAD-X Asthma Study

 - The SciAps X-550 lead-in-paint XRF analyzer joins the Viken Pb200i in having Characteristic Performance Sheets for 1.0, 0.7, and 0.5 mg/cm2

 - HUD approves lead-in-paint Performance Characteristic Sheet for SciAps' X-550 XRF analyzer, which uses an X-ray tube